jeffwilcox/jeffwilcox.blog/_posts/2013-09-12-mongodb-azure-linux.md

 It turns out that a very common, affordable alternative to running three dedicated MongoDB nodes is to have *two* dedicated nodes and then a very cheap, lightweight voting node that does not store data.
 In the MongoDB world, this is called an "arbiter" node.

-A arbiter can, and should:
+An arbiter can, and should:

 - Run on super cheap VMs such as Azure's "Extra Small" (A0) VM instance size
 - Have no attached disks and no copies of the MongoDB data